Shimano RT-EM300 disc brake rotor, 203 mm, Center Lock lockring with inner. tightening

 - Before riding the bicycle, riders must become accustomed to the higher power of this brake.
 220 mm, 203 mm, and 180 mm disc brake rotors provide greater braking force than 160 mm disc brake rotors.
 If you ride the bicycle without becoming thoroughly familiar with the braking characteristics, braking may result in a fall from the bicycle, possibly resulting in serious injury or a fatal accident.

 - Keep your fingers well away from the rotating disc brake rotors.
-The disc brake rotor is sharp enough to cause severe finger injuries if fingers become caught in the openings of a moving rotor.
+The disc brake rotor is sharp enough to cause severe finger injury if fingers get caught in the openings of a moving rotor.

 - Do not touch the calipers or disc brake rotor during or immediately after riding the bicycle.
-The calipers and disc brake rotor become hot during braking, so if you touch them you may be burned.
+The calipers and disc brake rotor become hot during braking, so you may be burned if you touch them.

 - Do not allow any oil or grease to get onto the disc brake rotor and brake pads.
 If the bicycle is ridden with oil or grease on the disc brake rotor and brake pads, the brakes may not work, and this could lead to a serious injury due to a fall or collision.

-- Check the brake pad thickness, and do not use if they are 0.5 mm or less in thickness.
-This may cause the brakes to not work, and this could lead to a serious injury caused by a fall or collision.
+- Check the brake pad thickness, and do not use if they are at a thickness of 0.5 mm or less.
+This may cause the brakes to not work, and this could lead to a serious injury due to a fall or collision.

 - Do not use the disc brake rotor if it is cracked or deformed.
-The disc brake rotor may break, and this could lead to a serious injury caused by a fall.
+The disc brake rotor may break, and this could lead to a serious injury due to a fall.

 - Do not use the disc brake rotor if its thickness is 1.5 mm or less.
 Also, do not use if the aluminum surface is visible.
-The disc brake rotor may break, and this could lead to a serious injury caused by a fall.
+The disc brake rotor may break, and this could lead to a serious injury due to a fall.

 - Do not apply the brakes continuously.
-Doing so may cause a sudden increase in the brake lever stroke, causing the brakes to not work, and this could lead to a serious injury due to a fall or collision.
+This may cause a sudden increase in brake lever stroke, causing the brakes to not work, and this could lead to a serious injury due to a fall or collision.

 - Do not use the brakes if there is any fluid leakage.
-This may cause the brakes to not work, and this could lead to a serious injury caused by a fall or collision.
+This may cause the brakes to not work, and this could lead to a serious injury due to a fall or collision.

 - Do not apply the front brake too strongly.
-Doing so may cause the front wheel to lock, and the bicycle may topple forward, causing serious injury.
+If you do so, the front wheel may lock, and the bicycle may topple forward, causing serious injury.

 - Because the required braking distance will be longer during wet weather, reduce your speed.
-Apply the brakes early and gently.
+Apply the brakes well in advance and gently.
 You may fall or collide and be seriously injured.

 - A wet road surface can cause the tires to lose traction.
-To prevent this, reduce your speed and apply the brakes early and gently.
+To avoid this, reduce your speed and apply the brakes well in advance and gently.
 If the tires do lose traction, you may fall and be seriously injured.

-- For use with the hydraulic disc brake type with a dual control lever
+- For use with the hydraulic disc brake type with dual control lever

-- This hydraulic brake system has braking characteristics that differ from those of the rim brake type, indicating a relatively large braking force at the start of braking (greater than with the rim brake type); before use, become thoroughly familiar with the braking characteristics.
+- This hydraulic brake system has different braking characteristics than those of the rim brake type, indicating a relatively large braking force at the start of braking (higher than that of the rim brake type); before use, become thoroughly familiar with the braking characteristics.
 If you ride the bicycle without becoming thoroughly familiar with the braking characteristics, braking may result in a fall from the bicycle, possibly resulting in serious injury or a fatal accident.

 - The braking force of the hydraulic brake system will increase along with the size of the disc brake rotor (140 mm, 160 mm, 180 mm, 203 mm).

 - Do not use a 203 mm disc brake rotor.
-Doing so will excessively increase the braking force, which may cause you to lose control of the bicycle, fall, and be seriously injured.
+This will excessively increase the braking force, which may cause you to lose control of the bicycle, fall, and be seriously injured.

 - Use an 180 mm disc brake rotor only if you cannot obtain sufficient braking force with a 160 mm disc brake rotor in a test ride, such as when riding an e-road bike or if the rider is heavy.
 Otherwise, you may lose control of the bicycle, fall, and be seriously injured.